 Length of Test

-Plan on being at the doctor for at least 3 hours.
+Please plan on being at National Jewish Health for at least 3 hours.
 The procedure only takes about 20 minutes, but you will need to recover before you can go home.
 Remember, you will need someone to drive you home.
 You will need to plan on resting the rest of the day.

-This information has been approved by Philip D. Hanna, MD (February, 2013).
+This information has been approved by Jeffrey King, MD (January 2015).